decentespresso/de1app/documentation/de1_app_core_shot_cycle_overview.md

 ::gui::notify::scale_event record_complete
 ```

-*The default implementation is to raise a toast and speak "Enjoy!"*
+*The default implementation is to raise a toast and speak "Shot complete"*

 For reference, detection of the scale data being recorded can be done with `::device::scale::history::is_recording`